 Key Learning Area Technological and Applied Studies (TAS) Course Fee \$30 Course Name Multimedia RoSA Subject Yes Prerequisite No Course Description Learn to use techniques and tools in the Adobe Creative Suite to design and produce a range of a digital media products and multimedia projects.
 In this course you will learn about the processes of animation, image manipulation and video editing.
 Students will get involved in projects such as producing multimedia productions that include manipulated images, video effects and animations with sound effects, background music and voiced animations.
-The course allows students to develop skills in design and production of a digital media products and multimedia products.
+The course allows students to develop skills in design and production of digital media products and multimedia products.
 Students will learn about: the purpose and types of digital media, manipulation techniques such as cropping, rendering, special effects, digitisation process of data types.
-Additionally, students will analyse different digital media and their uses across a variety of context and study aspects of copyright law as related to the production of multimedia.
-NESA Link https://educationstandards.nsw.edu.au/wps/portal/nesa/k-10/learning- areas/technologies/information-software-technology
+Additionally, students will analyse different digital media and their uses across a variety of contexts and study aspects of copyright law as related to the production of multimedia. pjects.
+In this course you will learn on and video editing.
+Students will get oductions that include manipulated ects, background music and voiced wills in design and production of dents will learn about: the purpose such as cropping, rendering, specially, students will analyse different NESA Link https://educationstandards.nsw.edu.au/wps/portal/nesa/k-10/learning-areas/technologies/information-software-technology